qmacro/qmacro.github.io/_posts/2021-08-26-learning-by-rewriting.markdown

 I like to qualify my variables, so use `local` here, which is a synonym for `declare`.
 I wrote about this in [Understanding declare](https://qmacro.org/autodidactics/2020/10/08/understanding-declare/) in case you want to dig in further.

-Because I have my emulator earlier, I can make almost the same-shaped call to the Bitwarden CLI, passing what was specified in `$searchterm` and retrieving the results (a JSON array) in the `logins` variable.
+Because I have my emulator earlier, I can make almost the same-shaped call to the Bitwarden CLI, passing what was specified in `searchterm` and retrieving the results (a JSON array) in the `logins` variable.

 Next comes perhaps the most involved part of the script, which results in a value being stored in the `selection` variable (if nothing is selected or available, then this will be empty, which we'll deal with too).

+**Determining the selection part 1 - with `jq`**

 The value for `selection` is determined from a combination of `jq` and `fzf`, which are also the two commands that Christian uses.

 This is the invocation:

 ```Bash
 jq -r '.[] | "\(.name)\t\(.login)"' <<< "$logins" \
     | fzf --reverse --with-nth=1 --delimiter="\t" --select-1 --exit-0
 ```

-The first thing to notice is that I'm using a [here string](https://tldp.org/LDP/abs/html/x17837.html) which is like a [here document](https://tldp.org/LDP/abs/html/here-docs.html), but it's just the variable that gets expanded and fed to the STDIN of the command.
+The first thing to notice is that I'm using `<<<` which is a [here string](https://tldp.org/LDP/abs/html/x17837.html) - it's like a [here document](https://tldp.org/LDP/abs/html/here-docs.html), but it's just the variable that gets expanded and fed to the STDIN of the command.
 This means that whatever is in `logins` gets expanded and passed to the STDIN of `jq`.

 Given the emulation of the Bitwarden CLI above, a value that might be in `logins` looks like this: